pass-culture/pass-culture-app-native/doc/development/e2e.md

 ## App center

-You can create an user API token in Account => Account Settings => User API tokens You can name it APPCENTER_USER_API_TOKEN
+If you want to download apps from AppCenter, you can create an user API token in Account => Account Settings => User API tokens
+You can name it APPCENTER_USER_API_TOKEN

 ---